Spring/Summer 2021 season best bags and trends are here. Take notes: you’re going to be seeing them everywhere.

 This season, there was also a play in size.
 Some designers went big, like Valentino, Khaite and Peter Do, all of whom presented larger-than-life leather handbags to tote around.
 You could fit Chanel’s entire range of tiny, charm-sized bags (similar to the AirPod cases they unveiled last month) in one of those.
-Creative director Virginie Viard had scaled down the Maison’s iconic quilted purses to hang from belts and chain necklaces, opting for playfulness, not practicality.
+Creative director Virginie Viard had scaled down Maison’s iconic quilted purses to hang from belts and chain necklaces, opting for playfulness, not practicality.

-One major bag trend that straddled both was the woven bag, spotted at Loewe, Fendi, Dior and more.
+One major bag trend that straddled both was the woven bag, spotted at Loewe, Fendi, Dior, and more.
 There were structured baskets, which we’ve been seeing for a while now, as well as more relaxed, netted bag styles that recalled the shopping bags you would find at a farmer’s market.
 These are a little more luxe, of course, offered in woven leather options like at Valentino, or embellished with crystals as seen at Burberry (Riccardo Tisci cannot say no to a little bit of glamour).

 As the sold-out designs at Burberry’s Animal Kingdom Showcase tell us, the popularity of the Pocket Bag shows no sign of waning.
 In fact, it has even inspired the rise of super-slim tote styles, which were spotted at SS21 shows like Hermes, Givenchy and Fendi.
 Good thing that creative director Riccardo Tisci has decided to offer the British brand’s archival bag for yet another season, this time in sandy Burberry beige, a neutral hue that will go with everything.

 Does the fashion brand behind the world’s most coveted bag need to introduce a new one?
 Not really, but Hermes did it anyway.
-There were no Birkins in sight at the brand’s SS21 show, but there was the ‘Perspective Cavalière’ shoulder bag, an asymmetric design that appears flat (its name and design is inspired by the play of perspectives).
+There were no Birkins in sight at the brand’s SS21 show, but there was the ‘Perspective Cavalière’ shoulder bag, an asymmetric design that appears flat (its name and design are inspired by the play of perspectives).
 The everyday style will be offered in two sizes and various colours like red, black and brown.

 Creative director Pierpaolo Piccioli has pulled a Daniel Lee.
 That is, he has taken a signature house code (the Valentino Rockstud, in his case) and supersized it.
 The result is the ‘Roman Stud,’ which has birthed a new line of shoulder bags carried by leather handles or chains, as well as a really, really big tote.
 “I love the fact that you can resignify your past without being too nostalgic,” said the Italian designer.
 That’s especially true of the Roman Stud shoulder bag completely covered in macro gold studs, which is sculptural enough to rival the cult favourites of Bottega Veneta.